CollinKa/gitlab-cms/_episodes/04-running.md

 ## Using artifacts to compile code only once

-[Artifacts][lesson-gitlab-secrets] have been introduced to you as part of the [Continuous Integration / Continuous Development (CI/CD) lesson][lesson-gitlab].
+[Artifacts][lesson-gitlab-artifacts] have been introduced to you as part of the [Continuous Integration / Continuous Development (CI/CD) lesson][lesson-gitlab].
 You can find more detailed information in the
 [GitLab documentation for using artifacts][gitlab-artifacts].